Doctorate in History

 How to apply?

-Shortlisted candidates will be interviewed, in Paris or via videoconference, in March and June, and immediately notified of the results.
+Doctoral candidates can be interviewed, in Paris or via videoconference, in February or June.

 The criteria applied in the selection will be the academic record of the applicant, the quality and originality of the research proposal, the potential supervision at Sciences Po, and the demonstrated availability of archival sources.

-Doctoral researchers can teach up to 64h each year.
-Typically, in such case the salary is topped up 347,20 euros gross a month making the total salary (research and teaching) 2116,20 euros gross per month.
+Those admitted with a doctoral contract are offered a monthly gross salary of 1769 euros for the first three years of the program, and can teach up to 64h each year.
+Typically, in such case the monthly salary is topped up 347,20 euros gross, bringing the total monthly salary (research and teaching) to 2116,20 euros gross.

-During the PhD, researchers can apply for various in-house and external forms of financial support.
+During the doctorate, the doctoral students can apply for various in-house and external forms of financial support.

-During their first year, doctoral researchers will have to attend a series of research and historiographical seminars organized by the Center for History.
+During their first year, doctoral students must attend a series of seminars organized by the Center for History.